|

 the 'convert' utility.

-Pcal can also produce calendars in HTML format by using the
+PCAL can also produce calendars in HTML format by using the '-H' flag.

 Normally, a monthly format is produced, with event text (but no images)